 It is really something.

-Now that puts Obamacare in a very different category from Hillary care, and that's important because Mrs. Clinton is still considered the front runner for the Democratic nomination for president, and she is ducking every question about her position on health reform.
+And that's important because Mrs. Clinton is still considered the front runner for the Democratic nomination for president.

 Not Mrs. Clinton.

-And if you if you didn't, the government was gonna automatically enroll you in Hillary Clare, whatever plan they wanted you to be in, and if you didn't pay the premium, she told the House Committee, they would garnish your wages.
+If you didn't, the government was going to automatically enroll you in Hillary Clare, whatever plan they wanted you to be in.

-So far more coercive even than Obamacare.
+So it's far more coercive even than Obamacare.

-So Betsy, let me ask you this question.
+So, Betsy, let me ask you this question.

-I at the top of this hour, I I talked about these Republican governors who want to expand Medicaid in the States because of all the federal money they'll get for it, and it just seems like they're entangling themselves and their citizens more and more into side avenues of Obamacare.
+At the top of this hour, I talked about these Republican governors who want to expand Medicaid in the states because of all the federal money they'll get for it.

-Well, that's true, but here's what's ahead for Americans who are listening to the program.
+But here's what's ahead for Americans who are listening to the program.

-They can offer no coverage, or they can offer the Obama compliant coverage, right?
+They can offer no coverage or they can offer the Obama-compliant coverage, right?

 Good gracious.